sagemath/sagewiki_to_gh-2022-10-10/days6/directions.md

 To get to the Maths department, and Royal Fort, from the airport you can either take a taxi, or use the Airport flyer bus service, which will take you into the city centre.
 The bus ride will take you approximately 40 minutes.

+The airport bus number 330  goes very close to the hotel after stopping at the main station (Temple Meads).
+The other one (number
+331) does not.

+== Hotel ==
+All invited participants will be staying in the Marriott Hotel on College Green (near Bristol Cathedral).
+Be careful:  there is at least one other Marriott Hotel in central Bristol!
+Their room charges including breakfast will be met by the Heilbronn Institute (University of Bristol) but extras will have to be paid for.